Is the Toyota Camry a Reliable Midsize Sedan?

 Is the 2023 Toyota Camry competitive in its class?

-What about the newest Camry?
-Is the 2023 model still holding onto a strong position in the market?
-The 2023 Toyota Camry is competitive in a now shrinking class of midsize sedans.
-U.S. News & World Report ranks this Toyota sedan third of eight cars in its class.
-Although a short list, the rankings for 2023 are:
+Is the latest model holding onto a strong position in the market?
+The 2023 Camry remains competitive in a shrinking class.
+U.S. News & World Report ranks this Toyota model third out of eight of midsize sedans.
+The 2023 rankings are as follows:

 - Honda Accord